Back to Blog

 Discovery is not asking customers "What problem do you have?"
 That approach leads nowhere.
 Instead, you need a hypothesis to validate.
 You should inquire about specific problems and how people currently address them.

 Discovery is not just the PM's job.
 Engineers, designers, marketers, and customer support all bring unique insights.
-Cross-functional collaboration enriches the process.
+Cross-functional collaboration enriches the process and prevents blind spots that single-discipline teams inevitably develop.

 Product Discovery Process Overview showing the flow from customer development to user research to product-market fit

-Customer development means engaging with potential customers through structured conversations.
-The professional approach is called "customer interviews"—asking open-ended questions related to a specific problem or hypothesis you want to validate.
+The first phase focuses on engaging with potential customers through structured conversations.
+The professional approach is called customer interviews — asking open-ended questions related to a specific problem or hypothesis you want to validate.
+This is where customer discovery techniques become essential.

 • Start with a hypothesis, not a blank slate